tspindler-cms/tetet-vwv/README.txt

-    VSN Team - for permission to use the F-8 mod Beldin - for patiently providing updates to the F-8 mod and runways and parking code for the CVA-31 EightBall - for providing the PBR MkII mod
+    VSN Team - for permission to use the F-8 mod Beldin - for patiently providing updates to the F-8 mod and runways and parking code for the CVA-31 EightBall - for providing the PBR MkII mod currenthill - allowing to use his armament system for the Maddox main guns

 Without these persons the mod would not have been possible!